mlehman/nlp-intent-toolkit/README.md

 ```
 file: five-day-forecast.txt
 ...
-how dos the weather look for this Thursday in <START:city> Boston <END>
+how does the weather look for this Thursday in <START:city> Boston <END>
 is it going to snow this week in <START:city> Chicago <END>
 show me the forecast for <START:city> Denver <END>
 ...